mobxjs/mobx/README.md

 Using `@observable` is like turning a value into a spreadsheet cell.
 But unlike spreadsheets, these values can be not just primitive values, but references, objects and arrays as well.
 You can even [define your own](http://mobxjs.github.io/mobx/refguide/extending.html) observable data sources.

-### Reactive derivations
+### Computed values

-With MobX you can simply define derived values that will update automatically when relevant data is modified.
-For example by using the [`@computed`](http://mobxjs.github.io/mobx/refguide/computed-decorator.html) decorator or by using parameterless functions as property values in `extendObservable`.
+With MobX you can define values that will be derived automatically when relevant data is modified.
+By using the [`@computed`](http://mobxjs.github.io/mobx/refguide/computed-decorator.html) decorator or by using parameterless functions as property values in `extendObservable`.

 ```javascript
 class TodoList {